garykac/clipboard/clipboard.md

     fire when you call `execCommand('copy')` and also for any user initiated copies.
   * To copy part of the DOM, you need to modify the current selection.

-* The need for a notification event when the clipboard is mutated.
+* There is a need for a notification event when the clipboard is mutated.
    * Apps that synchronize the clipboard (like remote access apps) need this to know when to send the updated clipboard contents to the secondary system.